storybookjs/react-native/docs/src/pages/presets/writing-presets/index.md

 ### Addons

 The addon config `addons` allows you to add addons to Storybook from within a preset.
-For addons that require custom webpack/babel configuration, it is easier to simply install the preset, and it will take care of everything.
+For addons that require custom webpack/babel configuration, it is easier to install the preset, and it will take care of everything.

 For example, the Storysource preset contains the following code: